-About one and a half years later, the long-awaited showdown of the century is finally about to begin.
-The two men who appeared in the video, MegaBots Inc. co-founders Gui Cavalcanti and Matt Oehrlein, share their thoughts about the upcoming duel.
+Creator of Kuratas uploaded a video soon after, and about one and a half years later, the long-awaited showdown of the century is finally about to begin.

 Yearning for Mech Warrior